About Spiderman SE

 Weather

 In order to adhere to surfaces properly, our product requires surface areas to be dry prior to treatment.
-Therefore, our General Insect Treatment (GIT) cannot be applied to external areas during very rainy weather.
+Therefore, our treatments cannot be applied to external areas during very rainy weather.

-If the weather turns bad the day of your treatment booking, we will contact you.
+We will contact you if the weather turns bad the day of your treatment booking.
 We may still be able to service indoors and arrange another time to treat the outside.
 Alternatively, we can reschedule the whole appointment.

 Although our treatments are rainfast, if exposed to downpours or hosed with water, it will wash some of the insecticide away and the duration of protection will be diminished.
-However, again since most pest hang outs are in sheltered areas (eg. under eaves), rain exposure is not a common issue.
+However, again since most pests' hangouts are in sheltered areas (eg. under eaves), rain exposure is not a common issue.

 Maintenance